airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

     }
 ]
 ```
 **%validator_SS58_address%** is the validator key that was generated for each node in the **palletBalances** section of this manual.
-Just need to copy it twice for each node.
+Just copy it twice for each node.

-To fill in the remaining 4 lines for each node, you will first need to create 4 key files for each node and store them in the **keystore** folders.
+To fill in the remaining 4 lines for each node, you need to create 4 key files for each node and store them in the **keystore** folders.
 As key files are generated, you can also populate **palletSession**.

 Each key file must contain a **seed** phrase in quotes.
 Making of the name of each key file require separate consideration.